 1. Define your “Why”

-In 2009, Simon Sinek delivered Ted Talk about how leaders inspire action.
+In 2009, Simon Sinek delivered a Ted Talk about how leaders inspire action.
 That talk became the basis for Sinek’s bestselling book Start with Why.
 The concept is simple; people are far more motivated when they understand why they should be doing something, instead of just knowing what they should be doing.

 Before anything else, quality must have its “why”; people must clearly understand the end goal and be able to draw a clear connection between quality processes and the benefits they produce.
 Too many quality initiatives fall short of expectations because employees fail to understand the big picture.
 The first step should be to refine the “why” of your quality programs so that you can clearly articulate them to everyone in the organization.